LibraryCarpentry/lc-marcedit/episodes/09-integrations.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- Explain what integrations are
+- Understand what integrations are and why they are useful
-- Explain how integrations support advanced record actions
+- Understand where to set up an integration
-- Set up an integration with the Library of Congress' Z39.50 service
+- Set up a Z39.50 service and search for a MARC record

 ::::::::::::::::::::::::::::::::::::::::::::::::::